 Do you believe in fairies?
-I do, I do and I love re-purposing odd bits and turning them into fairy abodes.
-Like this little gypsy caravan that we made for a group of traveling fairies that camp out at the bottom of our garden in Spring.
+I do, I do, and I love re-purposing odd bits and turning them into fairy abodes.
+Like this little Gypsy caravan that we made for a group of travelling fairies that camp out at the bottom of our garden in Spring.
 And I bet you would never have guessed that we recycled an old lunchbox to make it too.

-Yup, this old, plastic lunchbox 😀 If you remove the handle at the top it’s the perfect base for a Gypsy caravan.
+Yup, this old, plastic lunchbox 😀 If you remove the handle at the top, it’s the perfect base for a Gypsy caravan.
 If you don’t have a lunchbox, you can make this Gypsy wagon using a tin can.

 What you need